Vivian MacKerrell: Illness and death

 MacKerrell's career was curtailed by heavy drinking.
 He died from throat cancer, which he contracted in his 40s.
 After a short remission in the mid-1980s, the illness returned and MacKerrell underwent a laryngectomy.
 Unable to eat or drink, he resorted to injecting alcohol directly into his stomach.
 In his last days, MacKerrell contracted pneumonia after a drunken incident and died in Gloucester Royal Infirmary.
-His ashes were scattered on Loch Indaal on the island of Islay.
+His last words were reportedly "Give me a fucking pre-med you fuckers, I’m a personal friend of Sir Lancelot Spratt."
+His ashes were scattered on Loch Indaal, Islay.

-Bruce Robinson claimed that MacKerrell once drank lighter fluid and was unable to see for days after the incident.
-This is depicted in a scene from Withnail & I.
+Bruce Robinson related how MacKerrell once drank lighter fluid and was unable to see for days after the incident.
+This is depicted in a scene from Withnail & I. MacKerrell's diaries record the event, as well as others that appear in the film, such as visiting the wolves in Regent's Park Zoo.